Short dated smile under Rough Volatility: asymptotics and numerics: Results

 \begin{lemma}[Fine structure of $A$] For $H\in (0,1/2]$, the following expansion holds for $A(x)$ as $x\rightarrow 0$:

-\end{lemma} As a consequence of Theorem \ref{thm:main:smalltime} the following expansion holds for the Black-Scholes implied volatility (by a standard application of Gao-Lee \cite{gaolee}, detailed in \cite[Appendix D]{friz2018precise1}). \begin{corollary}[Asymptotic smile and term structure at the large deviations regime] Writing $k_t=xt^{1/2-H}$, we have the following expansion, for $x\in \R $ s.t.
-Theorem \ref{thm:main:smalltime} holds.
+\end{lemma} As a consequence of Theorem \ref{thm:main:smalltime} the following expansion holds for the Black-Scholes implied volatility (by a standard application of Gao-Lee \cite{gaolee}, detailed in \cite[Appendix D]{friz2018precise1}). \begin{corollary}[Asymptotic smile and term structure at the large deviations regime] Writing $k_t=xt^{1/2-H}$, we have the following expansion, for $x\in \R \setminus \{0\}$ such that Theorem \ref{thm:main:smalltime} holds:

 where

 and

 \end{corollary} \begin{remark} In general, from a LDP for call prices follows the celebrated BBF formula for implied volatility (Berestycki-Busca-Florent \cite{berestycki2004computing}, see also also Pham \cite{pham2010large} for a derivation).
 Under RoughVol pricing with $\sigma(\omega,t)=\sigma(\hat W_t)$, this has been extended in \cite{forde2017asymptotics} to